rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_TARGETOBJECT (hs_targetobject.int)`

-Runs when the targeting cursor hovers over an object, or when the player tries to attack the target object.
+Runs when the targeting cursor hovers over an object, or when the player tries to attack the target object.<br>
 You can override the target object or prevent the player from attacking the chosen target.

 ```